lledargo/zerobased/README.md

 #### Deno API unit testing

-API tests are performed by deno's built in testing framework. superoak is used to run the app and mock requests. `deno task test` in the api directory will run the tests using the `--allow-net` option; doing so will some ephemeral ports for a short period.
-The Makefile in the project root directory  inculdes a `deno-tests` receipe to run the tests.
+API tests are performed by deno's built in testing framework. superoak is used to run the app and mock requests. `make deno-tests` will run the tests in a container.